 It’s been 35 years tomorrow.
 I still remember how I found out as if it were yesterday.
 I still have the newspaper articles, and that beloved photo on my dresser.
 I don’t know how to ‘put this away’ for good- or if that’s even possible.
 I do know that I wish the best for Ann, wherever she is, and whatever her name is now…and that those lovely eternal kids have been able to rest in peace.

 For those doing the searches about this, please leave a comment … I’d like to know where all of the searches are from, and what the connection and/or interest is.
 I have more searches for the murders and Ann than any other blog topic I’ve written about.

 UPDATE: I recently found out that Ann passed away from ovarian cancer in 2014.
 She was still married to the same man- so for about 36 years, she was with someone she loved, from all info I have received.
+As far as I know, she never had more kids.
 I’m glad she was able to have some stability after such a horrifically chaotic event in 1978.
 May she RIP. ❤